nwhitehead/pzretro/README.md

 ## Building

-To compile, do something like:
+To compile, first install gn. https://gn.googlesource.com/gn/

-    mkdir build
-    cd build
-    cmake ..
-    make
+Build with:

+    gn gen out
+    ninja -C out

-The output will be `src/puzzlescript_libretro.so` which can be copied to your RetroArch core folder.
+The output will be `out/puzzlescript_libretro.so` which can be copied to your RetroArch core folder.
 Mine is set to `~/.config/retroarch/cores/`.

 To compile for ARM based mini systems such as SEGA Genesis Mini, use the cross toolchain.